rwtodd/rwtodd.github.io/_posts/2020/2020-05-18-aspect-ratios.md

 ## Stretching by Row-Doubling

 So, for my current screen, the best option available has to be some kind of internal distortion of the image as it is scaled.
-The `ScummVM` filters (2xSAI, AdvMAME2x, etc) really change the look of the game (*especially* text).
-While it could be argued that it's an improvement, I'm after the blocky retro feel.
+The least-intrusive distortion I can think of is occasional row doubling--in other words, leaving the width alone and performing a nearest-neighbor interpolation on a stretched height.

-So, the least-intrusive distortion I can think of is occasional row doubling.
 Let's take an example:   If I scale up times 3 to 960x600, then after aspect ratio correction I still have 960 pixels across, but I need to fill 720 vertical pixels.
 That means, *somehow* I have to add 120 pixels to the height of the image.
 The easiest way I can think to do that is by doubling up 120 rows at even intervals throughout the scene.

 The higher the resolution, the less noticeable the doubled lines are.
 To see why, first notice that--no matter what--you'll be doubling every 5th row in the